yefeeliang-phsa/problem-solving/README.md

 - By letting anyone create new problem/issue: in  the summmary or directly in issues
 - By creating a list for each category of problems
 - A checkbox is used to say that "there is nothing more to do in the summary" for this Issue
-  - This the case if there is a Ref to specific issue
+  - This the case if there is a Ref to a specific issue
   - Can be changed in the near future as: I like it, but it is not very usefull: would like to try a more usefull meaning
 - Split a category in 2, if it has more than 10 elements
-- Try to order by priority
+- Try to order by priority or importance
-- Recurrent work: create a new specific issue, refine the issue, add new issue, remove closed issue (list), consolidate info
+- Recurrent work: create a specific issues, refine issues, add new issue, remove closed issue (list), consolidate info